 Strategy is about taking the initiative from the competition through innovation and flexibility.
 Strategy couples survival and success.
 Organizations must do more than just survive (that’s status quo) they must succeed at what they are doing.
 To be successful, organizations must be flexible enough to innovate.
 Innovation gives life to the vision, providing a path that others can follow.

-What does it mean to innovate?
 Education and training introduces us to diverse thoughts and ideas.
 To innovate we must anticipate, be open to change, and be ready to see the new ideas when they happen.
 We must use our imaginations to see opportunities that offer something different and new.
 Moreover, we must find new ways to execute — improve the consistency, reliability, and quality within our operations.

 “Strategy innovation is shifting a corporation’s business strategy in order to create new value for both the customer and the corporation.”
 The Power of Strategy and Innovation